 Best Places to Photograph the Golden Gate Bridge

 This is likely the most typical postcard photo of the Golden Gate Bridge.
 The location atop an old military battery offers nice clean views of the bridge.
 It also gives you the opportunity to put the San Francisco skyline in the back of your Golden Gate Bridge photos.
 From what I saw, this was the favourite spot for tourists to come and get that classic image of the bridge and city.
 There is only a very minimal amount of parking available up near the battery, so you might need to be patient when coming here.
 There actually weren’t a lot of photographers up shooting with us, but there was a constant stream of tourists.
-Anyways, here are a couple of the photos from this viewpoint.

 Other places to Shoot the Bridge